nico358/BA/README.md

 ## Driver

 The entry point of the driver API is the function `adapter_init_PAC1720_user_defined`.
-It requires a pointer to an instance of the device `struct PAC1720_device` where the configuration of the sensor is stored.
+It requires a reference to an instance of the `struct PAC1720_device` where the configuration of the sensor is stored.
 The sensor is initialized by the function call and the measurements can be triggered by a call to the function  `get_all_measurements_PAC1720`.
 Afterwards the measurements can be read from the device struct.

 ## Adapter

-The adapter needs to be initialized before the use of its functionality.
+The adapter needs to be initialized before it can be used.
 Provide an instance of the `struct BUS_INTERFACE` to the function `adapter_init_peripherals`.
 This initializes the required communication interface of the adapter.
 The instance of the struct must be supplied by references to an implementation of bus communication.
 Basically the adapter wraps the driver API and provides an interface to it.
 The function `adapter_init_PAC1720_user_defined` is to be called with an `struct PAC1720_device` instance as described above.
 Internally the function `adapter_init_PAC1720_user_defined`is called.
 The measurements can be triggered by the function `adapter_get_measurements_PAC1720` and the reading of the results is the same as described above.

 ## Initialization process